-We expect to continue to incur increased expenses and operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval for OP-1250.
+While our expenses may fluctuate from period to period, we generally expect to continue to incur increased expenses and operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval for palazestrant.
 The net losses we incur may fluctuate significantly from quarter to quarter such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our working capital.
 In any particular period, our operating results could be below the expectations of securities analysts or investors, which could cause our stock price to decline.

-In addition, our condensed consolidated financial statements for the three months ended March 31, 2022 and 2021 included elsewhere in this report have been prepared assuming we will continue as a going concern.
+In addition, our condensed consolidated financial statements for the three months ended June 30, 2023 and 2022 included elsewhere in this Quarterly Report on Form 10-Q have been prepared assuming we will continue as a going concern.
 However, we have incurred losses and negative cash flows from operations.
-As a development stage company, we expect to incur significant and increasing losses until regulatory approval is granted for OP-1250.
+As a development stage company, we expect to incur significant and increasing losses until regulatory approval is granted for palazestrant.
 Regulatory approval is not guaranteed and may never be obtained.
-As a result, these conditions raise substantial doubt about our ability to continue as a going concern over the long-term.
+As a result, these conditions raise substantial doubt about our ability to continue as a going concern over the long term.